sebastianmarkow/sebastianmarkow/README.md

 ### Salut, my name is Sebastian.

-I'm the lead engineer (ML/MLOps) [@metro.digital](https://metro.digital),
-working on recommender systems across Metro's e-commerce platform.
+I'm a lead engineer in ML/MLOps working on recommender systems in online retail and e-commerce.

 #### Topics